 Aware he was hopelessly behind on points, McCall came alive in the last two rounds and Bruno withstood some desperate moments as the champion threw everything he had at the hometown hero.
 Clinching at every opportunity, the massive crowd roaring, Bruno protected his fragile chin through the final three minutes as if it were a priceless porcelain artifact and, to the great relief of the huge throng in Wembley Stadium, the tiring challenger survived to hear the final bell.

 Such was the challenger’s effectiveness on this night that the announcement of the judges’ decision was little more than a formality.
 But the goosebumps still rose both when Jimmy Lennon Jr. declared ‘… for the winner and new WBC heavyweight champion, Frank Bruno!’ and as the crowd, Union Jacks held high, burst into a rousing rendition of “Land of Hope and Glory.”
-England put aside the fact Bruno hardly deserved to be considered the best heavyweight in the world with Lewis, Bowe, Tyson, Moorer and Holyfield all active and ranked above him, and chose instead to revel in the moment, if not for their nation, then for the model of perseverance and dedication that was Frank Bruno, who had hoped for so long and now, at last, had seized the glory.
+England put aside the fact Bruno hardly deserved to be considered the best heavyweight in the world with Lewis, Bowe, Tyson, Moorer and Holyfield all active and ranked above him, and chose instead to revel in the moment, if not for their nation, then for the model of perseverance and dedication that was Frank Bruno, who had hoped for so many years and now, at long last, had seized the glory.

 – Michael Carbert